Boris Becker: 1984–1987: Teenage Grand Slam champion

-1988–1991: Continuing success and No. 1
+1988–1992: Continuing success and No. 1

 Becker contested the Wimbledon final in 1988, where he lost in four sets to Stefan Edberg in a match that marked the start of one of Wimbledon's great rivalries.
-Becker also helped West Germany win its first Davis Cup in 1988.
+Becker also helped West Germany win its first Davis Cup in 1988 and did not lose a Davis Cup singles match during the year.
 He won the year-end Masters title in New York City, defeating five-time champion Lendl in the final.
 The same year he also won season ending WCT Finals for the rival World Championship Tennis tour, defeating Edberg in four sets.

 In 1989, Becker lost to Edberg in the French Open semifinals.
 He defeated Edberg in the Wimbledon final, "volleying flawlessly and returning serve so well the Swede never had opportunities to take control with his vaunted net play, made few mistakes and won almost every crucial point".
 Becker then beat Lendl in the US Open final to win two Grand Slam singles titles in a year for the only time in his career.
 Lendl admitted afterwards "I had good stamina but was missing a little bit of my explosive energy".
 He also helped West Germany retain the Davis Cup, defeating Andre Agassi in the semifinal round after dropping the first two sets, in an epic spread over two days.
 Sports Illustrated ranked it as among the best matches ever played, alongside the 1972 WCT Finals final between Rod Laver and Ken Rosewall, and the 1980 Wimbledon final between Björn Borg and John McEnroe.
-As a result, Becker was named Player of The Year by the ATP Tour.
+Becker remained undefeated in Davis Cup singles for the second straight year.
+Becker was named Player of The Year by the ATP Tour.

 In 1990, Becker met Edberg for the third consecutive year in the Wimbledon final, but this time lost in a five-set match.
 He failed to successfully defend his US Open title, losing to Agassi in the semifinals.
 Becker reached the final of the Australian Open for the first time in his career in 1991, where he defeated Lendl to claim the No. 1 ranking.
 Becker won the match with "his more dynamic play at the net, frolicking on the hard court as if it were Wimbledon's grass".
 Another loss to Agassi in the French Open semifinals kept him from winning the first two Grand Slam tournaments of the year.
 He was ranked No. 1 for 12 weeks during 1991 and reached his fourth consecutive Wimbledon final.
 However, he lost in straight sets to fellow German and No. 7 Michael Stich.
+In 1992, Becker and Stich teamed up in 1992 to win the men's doubles gold medal at the Olympic Games in Barcelona.
+Becker won seven tour titles including his second ATP Tour World Championships defeating Jim Courier in four sets.